theMHD-120/JSLP-Javascript-Learning-Package/README.md

 ![by theMHD](JLPLogo.png)

 Learning javascript with javascript codes :)
-This package contains two parts and serveral sections;
+This package contains two parts and serveral sections.

 Prerequisites: